Attacks

 The various other attacks listed are either a means to enable double spend, increase net yield of double spend return, or griefing to diminish the value of an issue for whatever reasons.

-*obtained by any number of methods - note that interception of assignment transaction traffic does not help because secret keys are never exposed in assignment transactions, only proven to be in the possession of the user of the secret key.
+In Accumulation attack, a bad actor slowly collects copies of secret keys*obtained by any number of methods - note that interception of assignment transaction traffic does not help because secret keys are never exposed in assignment transactions, only proven to be in the possession of the user of the secret key.

 of small values.
 Being of small value, these keys are sometimes less carefully protected by their owners.
 By collecting the copies slowly, in small increments, potentially spread out in different locations, suspicion is harder to place.
 Nobody knows that their secrets have been copied, so they don't know that they are at risk of losing those secrets' value.